You do not need a reservation for any programs at Mount Rushmore, including the Evening Lighting Ceremony.

 Lakota, Nakota and Dakota Heritage Village (10 - 30 minutes) Free

 Explore the history of the Black Hills and the American Indian tribes who have populated this land for thousands of years.
 Located along the first section of the Presidential Trail, this area highlights the customs and traditions of local American Indian communities.
-Open 10:30 a.m.. to 3:00 p.m. on Tuesdays and Thursdays early June through mid-August, weather permitting.
+Open 10:30 a.m.. to 12:00 p.m. and 12:30 to 4:30 p.m. on Mondays and Fridays through August 27, 2021, weather permitting.

 Youth Exploration Area (10 - 30 minutes) Free

 Explore the natural, cultural and historical aspects of Mount Rushmore with interactive programs.
 Located along the first sections of the Presidential Trail.
 Open 9:00 - 10:30 a.m. daily early June through early August.

 Self-Guided Tour (30 - 120 minutes) Rental Fee Charged

 Rent an audio tour wand or multimedia device to hear the story of Mount Rushmore through music, narration, interviews, historic recordings and sound effects while walking a scenic route around the park.
 Available at the Audio Tour Building across from the Information Center (rentals available inside the Information Center during the winter months).
 The tour and accompanying brochure are available in English, French, German, Lakota, and Spanish.